 As a digital creator, you’re likely to have spent plenty of time with your preferred software and, as you may already know, there are numerous actions that can be somewhat tedious when being repeated over and over.
 Most of these turn out to be tasks that require moving our cursor to “distant” parts of our interface’s taskbar and navigating subfolders to locate our desired commands.

 Now, when you think about it, these are actions that take up time we could be using on our creative process.
-In order to minimize this loss of creative time, today we will be discussing some of the most primordial hotkeys (shortcuts) for both TouchDesigner and programming in general.
+In order to minimize this loss of creative time, today we will be discussing some of the most primordial and important hotkeys (shortcuts) for both TouchDesigner and programming in general.

 How much time can hotkeys save us?